Sarvesh521/Infin8-2024/README.md

 ## Features
 1. Attendance Tracking : Our website simplifies the process of monitoring attendance allowing organizers to focus on creating memorable experiences and allowing SAC to make informed decisions for future events.
+2. Interactive Game - 7 Up 7 Down (Gambling): Students can enjoy the thrill of gambling without risking real money by playing our interactive game, 7 Up 7 Down.
+This addictive game offers an engaging experience while adhering to responsible gaming principles.
+3. User Authentication and Forgotten Password Functionality: Our website ensures secure access with robust user authentication mechanisms.
+Additionally, we've implemented a forgotten password feature that allows users to reset their passwords conveniently.
+Leveraging Django's email capabilities, users receive automated email notifications and instructions for resetting their passwords, enhancing the overall security and user experience of our platform.
+4. Attendance Code Points and Leaderboard: Earn points by participating in events and submitting attendance codes!
+Our platform maintains a dynamic leaderboard, showcasing the top attendees based on accumulated points.
+This gamified system encourages active engagement within the IIITB community, fostering healthy competition and rewarding students for their involvement in campus activities.
+Keep track of your progress and climb the leaderboard to earn recognition for your dedication and participation!

 ## Installation
 1. Clone the repository: `git clone https://github.com/Sarvesh521/Sands-Of-Time.git`